 - Complying with your responsibilities

-New Road Vehicle Standards (RVS) legislation for trailers starts on 1 July 2021.
+New Road Vehicle Standards (RVS) legislation for trailers started on 1 July 2021.

-The Road Vehicle Standards Act 2018 (RVSA) replaces the Motor Vehicle Standards Act 1989 (MVSA) on 1 July.
+The Road Vehicle Standards Act 2018 (RVSA) replaced the Motor Vehicle Standards Act 1989 (MVSA) on 1 July.

 The Road Vehicle Standards Rules 2019 are made under the RVSA.
 Together, they form the Road Vehicle Standards (RVS) legislation.

-Under the RVS legislation, manufacturers and importers of trailers with an aggregate trailer mass (ATM)* of more than 4.5 tonnes (high ATM trailers) will be able to choose between obtaining a vehicle type approval or a concessional Register of Approved Vehicles (RAV) approval to allow the vehicle to be provided in Australia.
+Under the RVS legislation, manufacturers and importers of trailers with an aggregate trailer mass (ATM)* of more than 4.5 tonnes (high ATM trailers) can choose between obtaining a vehicle type approval or a concessional Register of Approved Vehicles (RAV) entry approval to allow the vehicle to be provided in Australia.

 *ATM = the trailer's total mass when carrying the maximum load recommended by the manufacturer.

-Under the MVSA, high ATM trailer manufacturers and importers have to obtain an Identification Plate Approval (IPA) before they can supply new vehicles in Australia.
+Under the MVSA, high ATM trailer manufacturers and importers had to obtain an Identification Plate Approval (IPA) before they could supply new vehicles in Australia.